“Life full of dreams and time is less to explore

 Down from the foothills at Rishikesh, where you can bustle your adventure holiday with some mountain sports and activities like rafting, bungee jumping and more, your drive for the Milam – Malari Trek heads to Joshimath.
 Acquaint the ethnic culture of the Kumaon and Garhwal region and try out Chainsoo, which is a local preparation made out of black gram (Kali Dal) and Kafuli, a thick gravy dish made from green leafy vegetables.
 Backpack some dry foods and beverages for the trail.
 En route Malari, your trail heads up to Lapthal en route Sumna.
 Thereafter the journey along the Gauri Ganga and Goonkha River is filled with excitement and lots of thrills and offers quixotic alpine meadows and surreal horizon… blue skies and snow clad peaks.
 You are at Dung.
 Your steep trail then heads up to a mighty altitude of 4850 mts at Topidunga and there your unexplored trail in Indian Himalaya offers you a rejuvenating sight of the sprawling range.
 Your trek then descends down to Milam Glacier that is set at an altitude of 4000 mts.

 Off the ramp from Millam Village the journey then descends to Martoli at 3430 mts.
 Martoli dwells with a small history.
 It was once a trade route between Kumaon and Tibet.
 This village had many houses at one time and now only a few occupied huts remain.
 The journey deals with great pleasure that will keep you busy with clicks.
 But don’t slow down.
 The trek from Bugdiar to Lilam offers vast lush green meadows and shepherd pasture and thereby you will encounter few tranquil hamlets set in the solitude.
+If there are renal/hepatic insufficiency and long-term treatment with Xanax, it is necessary to monitor the picture of peripheral blood and “liver” enzymes.
+Read more at http://medimagery.com/buyxanax/.
 From this point your trek then heads down to Munsiyari and your trekking trail ends up with some enchanting moments.

 A dream like trek that acts like a challenging bridge between two Kedar, Madhya Maheshwar and Kedarnath, tucked in the whispers and hues of the Garhwal Himalaya.
 One of the less trekking trails, the Mandani Valley Trek is a part of each trekker diary and photographer lens.
 Off the civilization en route the dense to the quixotic green meadows, the trail from Madhya Maheshwar to Kedarnath is one of the unexplored treks in Indian Himalaya.
 It cross over three high-altitude Passes and is said to be a part of one of the older routes connecting the two shrines.
 The journey continues for 8 strenuous days and it stretches from an altitude of 2073 mts to a lofty height of 4870 mts.